Financial-Times/origami/README.md

 |     9 |      72px |        72px |
 |    10 |      84px |        84px |

+This scale makes up all typographic styles available through o-typography.
+It is available when using Sass through the [font scale mixins](#font-scale-mixins).

 ### Markup

-#### Using the predefined CSS classes
+#### Using CSS classes

-If you're not using the build service, [turn off 'silent mode'](#silentmode).

-Pre-defined CSS classes are provided and can be used directly in your HTML.
-All classes are prefixed with 'o-typography-', for example `o-typography-heading1`.
+The predefined CSS classes in o-typography are available when using the [build service](#) or in [Sass](#sass) when silent-mode is set to `false`.

-The classes do not depend on any specific HTML element, but appropriate semantic elements should be chosen.
+All classes provided by o-typography come prefixed with 'o-typography-'; for example `o-typography-heading`.
+Classes do not depend on specific HTML, but we encourage developers to select semantic elements.

+Example:

 ```html
 <h2 class="o-typography-heading2">Heading medium</h2>
 ```

-See the [demos](http://registry.origami.ft.com/components/o-typography) for a full list of the classes provided and their effects.
+See the [demos]() for a full list of the classes provided and their effects.

 #### Wrappers

-In addition to applying classes individual to elements, body styles can be applied to an HTML element and descendent `h2, h3, h4, p, a, blockquote, footer, aside, strong, em, small, sup, sub, ul, ol, li` elements will have typographic styling applied.
+Wrappers reduce the need for developers to apply styles to specific elements.
+By using a wrapper, body styles get applied to the HTML element and descendent typographic elements: h1, h2, h3, h4, h5, p, a, blockquote, footer, aside, strong, em, small, sup, sub, ul, ol, li.

+Example:

 ```html
 <div class="o-typography-body-wrapper">